Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-zVnmYZemxe8.md

 # [January 19th, 2021 Livestream](../2021-01-19.md)
 ## Q&A: Is the Map finalised, as in there will be no more additions?
 https://www.youtube.com/watch?v=zVnmYZemxe8
-This question was possibly duplicated with a more recent answer: [February 2nd, 2021 Livestream Q&A: Will the Map be bigger later?](./yt-gvOt4jwWA4Q.md) [https://www.youtube.com/watch?v=gvOt4jwWA4Q](https://www.youtube.com/watch?v=gvOt4jwWA4Q)
+This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Is a bigger world a possibility?](./yt-dlL942ooTho.md) [https://www.youtube.com/watch?v=dlL942ooTho](https://www.youtube.com/watch?v=dlL942ooTho)

 ### Topics